airtai/faststream/.faststream_gen/rabbit/examples/topic.md

 !!! note
-    `handler1` and `handler2` are subscribed to the same `exchange` using the same queue: within a single service, this does not make a sense, since messages will come to these handlers in turn.
+    `handler1` and `handler2` are subscribed to the same `exchange` using the same queue: within a single service, this does not make sense, since messages will come to these handlers in turn.
     Here we emulate the work of several consumers and load balancing between them.

-### Message distribution
+### Message Distribution

 Now the distribution of messages between these consumers will look like this: